Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/synapse-target.md

 #### Azure Storage Configuration

-To optimize delivery into the Azure Synapse Analytics environment, Replicate delivers change data in a continual series of microbatches that are staged for bulk ingest.
+To optimize delivery into the Azure Synapse Analytics environment, Replicate delivers change data in a continuous series of micro-batches that are staged for bulk ingest.
 You will need to configure the Microsoft Azure Synapse Analytics on Azure endpoint to stage the data files in storage provided by your Azure account.